 This section evaluates the competitive structure and performance of MISO's markets using various measures to identify the presence of market power and, more importantly, to assess whether market power has been exercised.
-Such assessments are particularly important for LMP markets, because while the market as a whole may normally be highly competitive, local market power associated with chronic or transitory transmission constraints can make these markets susceptible to the exercise of market power.
+Such assessments are particularly important for LMP markets, because while ownership of capacity in the geographic footprint may be unconcentrated, local market power associated with chronic or transitory transmission constraints can make these markets susceptible to the exercise of market power.